farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 - RFC PR: [farm-fe/rfcs#3](https://github.com/farm-fe/rfcs/pull/3)

 # Summary
-This is an RFC to design how to implement a super fast web compiler with Typescript and Rust.
-The new designed compiler should inherit all advantages of existing tools like webpack and vite, but avoid their disadvantages and extremely faster.
+This RFC designs the implementation of a super-fast web compiler using Typescript and Rust.
+The newly designed compiler should inherit all the advantages of existing tools like webpack and vite while avoiding their disadvantages and being significantly faster.

 # Motivation
-As the web project scales, building performance has been the major bottleneck, a web project compilation using webpack may cost 10min or more, a hmr update may cost 10s or more, heavily reduced the efficiency.
+As web projects scale, build performance becomes a major bottleneck.
+A web project compilation using webpack may take 10 minutes or more, and a hot module replacement (HMR) update may take 10 seconds or more, significantly reducing efficiency.

-So some tools like vite came out, but vite is using native esm and unbundled in dev mode, the huge numbers of module requests becomes the new bottleneck, it may crash the network panel when there are thousands of module requests.
+Tools like vite have emerged to address this issue, but vite uses native ESM and unbundled development mode, which leads to a large number of module requests becoming the new bottleneck.
+This can cause the network panel to crash when there are thousands of module requests.

-And vite is so fast as it uses esbuild which is written in go, which takes performance advantages of the native.
-But esm is not available for legacy browsers and esbuild is not strong enough to be used in production for now, so vite uses rollup as bundler in production to solve compatibility issue and esbuild stabilization issue, which brings new problems, for example, the dev and prod's behavior maybe greatly different, and rollup is greatly slower than esbuild as it's written in Typescript.
+Vite is fast because it uses esbuild, which is written in Go and takes advantage of native performance.
+However, ESM is not available for legacy browsers, and esbuild is not yet stable enough for production use.
+As a result, vite uses Rollup as a bundler in production to address compatibility and stabilization issues.
+This introduces new problems, such as significant differences in behavior between development and production environments, and slower performance compared to esbuild due to Rollup being written in Typescript.

-Actually we can take advantages of both webpack and vite, and avoid all of their disadvantages.
-Webpack is slow, we can use system level language (Rust) to greatly improve building performance; Vite is unbundled which means the caching can be finer than webpack, but it has problems like inconsistency(dev and prod) and huge requests(may slow down resource loading even crash browser), we can use some partial bundling strategy to reduce the request numbers without losing cache granularity.
+We can take advantage of both webpack and vite while avoiding their disadvantages.
+Webpack is slow, but we can use a system-level language (Rust) to significantly improve build performance.
+Vite is unbundled, which means caching can be more granular than webpack, but it has problems like inconsistency (between development and production) and a large number of requests (which may slow down resource loading or even crash the browser).
+We can use a partial bundling strategy to reduce the number of requests without losing cache granularity.

-As we discussed above, Farm is a web building tool aim to be faster(both building performance and resources loading performance) and more consistent, take advantages of existing tools and discard their disadvantages.
-Farm team will focus on web project compiling at present, which means our inputs are mainly web assets html, js/jsx/ts/tsx, css/scss/less, png/svg/... and so on, and every design we made will be browser first.
-Though universal bundler(bundle everything together and output various format) is not our first goal currently, you can achieve whatever you want by plugins.
+As discussed above, Farm is a web building tool aimed at being faster (both in terms of build performance and resource loading performance) and more consistent, taking advantage of existing tools and discarding their disadvantages.
+The Farm team will initially focus on web project compilation, which means our inputs will primarily be web assets such as HTML, JS/JSX/TS/TSX, CSS/SCSS/LESS, PNG/SVG, and so on.
+Every design decision we make will prioritize browser compatibility.
+Although a universal bundler (bundling everything together and outputting various formats) is not our primary goal at the moment, you can achieve whatever you want through plugins.

-Our goal is to design a real modern web compiler which is super fast, stable, consistent, compatible, and modern web tech first.
-What we want is a real next generation building tool.
+Our goal is to design a truly modern web compiler that is super fast, stable, consistent, compatible, and prioritizes modern web technologies.
+We want to create a next-generation building tool that genuinely meets the needs of developers.

-> Note: this RFC mainly covers the architecture, the details of each part will be split to a separate RFC.
+> Note: This RFC mainly covers the architecture; the details of each part will be split into separate RFCs.

 # Reference-level explanation
 This section covers the technical design details of Farm.

 ## 1. Design Philosophy
-* **Performance first**: Everything will be written in rust as long as we can, only several parts  which is not the performance bottleneck will be written in JS
+* **Performance first**: Everything will be written in Rust as long as we can, with only a few parts that are not performance bottlenecks being written in JS.
-* **Rollup style plugin system**: Easy to create your own plugins and easy to migrate your plugins/projects from rollup/vite/webpack.
+* **Rollup-style plugin system**: Easy to create your own plugins and easy to migrate your plugins/projects from Rollup/Vite/Webpack.
-* **first class citizen support of all web assets**: We won't need to transform everything to Javascript any more, we treat anything as first class citizen, in the farm core basic asset like `html`, `js/jsx/ts/tsx`, `css/scss`, `png/svg/...` will be support by default, you can using plugins to support more assets.
+* **First-class citizen support for all web assets**: We won't need to transform everything into JavaScript anymore; we treat anything as a first-class citizen.
+In the Farm core, basic assets like `html`, `js/jsx/ts/tsx`, `css/scss`, `png/svg/...` will be supported by default, and you can use plugins to support more assets.
-* **browser first**: Farm's production aims to run in the browser/nodejs(only for SSR), we won't be a universal bundler and only try our best to improve web performance and efficiency.
+* **Browser first**: Farm's production aims to run in the browser/nodejs (only for SSR); we won't be a universal bundler and will focus on improving web performance and efficiency.
-* **Unbundled first**: We only partial bundling modules together when the module numbers of size reach our limits, when partial bundling modules we will use a powerful partial bundling strategy to control the resources request numbers without losing cache granularity.
+* **Unbundled first**: We will only partially bundle modules together when the module numbers or size reach our limits.
+When partially bundling modules, we will use a powerful partial bundling strategy to control resource request numbers without losing cache granularity.
-* **Consistence first**: We will make sure the development and production exactly the same by default, what you see in development will be the same as what you got in production.
+* **Consistency first**: We will ensure that development and production environments are exactly the same by default.
+What you see in development will be the same as what you get in production.
-* **Compatibility**: Farm will work with both legacy and modern browser.
+* **Compatibility**: Farm will work with both legacy and modern browsers.

 ## 2. Terms
 The definition of terms Farm used:
-* **Module**: Basic compilation unit, it may be a file or a virtual module, for example, all kinds of web asset like `js, ts, jsx, tsx, css, scss, png, svg...`, or virtual modules implemented by plugins.
+* **Module**: Basic compilation unit, which may be a file or a virtual module.
+Examples include all kinds of web assets like `js, ts, jsx, tsx, css, scss, png, svg...`, or virtual modules implemented by plugins.
-* **Resource**: A `Resource` presents a `js/css/html/png/svg/map/..` file and may contain may original modules.
+* **Resource**: A `Resource` represents a `js/css/html/png/svg/map/..` file and may contain many original modules.
-* **ResourcePot**: A `ResourcePot` may generate one or many `Resource`.
-The `ResourcePot` comes from many partial bundled `Module`s, for example many `js` modules bundled to one `ResourcePot`, and one `ResourcePot` generates a `.js` file and a `.js.map` file.
+* **ResourcePot**: A `ResourcePot` may generate one or many `Resource`s.
+The `ResourcePot` comes from many partially bundled `Module`s, for example, many `js` modules bundled to one `ResourcePot`, and one `ResourcePot` generates a `.js` file and a `.js.map` file.
-* **ModuleGroup**: All static imported modules from an entry will be in the same `ModuleGroup`.
+* **ModuleGroup**: All statically imported modules from an entry will be in the same `ModuleGroup`.
-* **ModuleGraph**: Dependency graph of all resolved modules
+* **ModuleGraph**: Dependency graph of all resolved modules.
 * **ResourcePotGraph**: Dependency graph of the `ResourcePot`.
-* **ModulePot**: A `ModulePot` is a group of modules that will always be together, which means the modules in the same `ModulePot` will always in the same `ResourcePot`.
+* **ModulePot**: A `ModulePot` is a group of modules that will always be together, which means the modules in the same `ModulePot` will always be in the same `ResourcePot`.

 ## 3. Architecture
-Farm core contains two parts:
+Farm core consists of two parts:
-* Typescript is responsible for config/plugins handling, DevServer and FileWatcher(for HMR)
+* Typescript is responsible for handling config/plugins, DevServer, and FileWatcher (for HMR).
 * Rust core is responsible for the compilation details, including module resolving/loading/parsing and resource optimizing/generating.

-See detailed graph below:
+See the detailed graph below:

 ![Farm Architecture](./resources/farm-architecture.png)

-The details of each part will be designed in following sections.
+The details of each part will be designed in the following sections.

 ## 4. Compilation Context
-Compilation Context contains all shared info across the compilation, this section covers the details of CompilationContext.
+Compilation Context contains all shared info across the compilation.
+This section covers the details of CompilationContext.

 CompilationContext can be accessed in the plugins through hook params:
 ```rust